Helmer Swenholt

-Helmer Swenholt (28 June 1886 – 8 May 1952) was born in Wittenberg, Shawano County, Wisconsin (near Shawano, Wisconsin).
+Helmer Swenholt (28 June 1886 – 8 May 1952) was born in Wittenberg, Wisconsin (near Shawano, Wisconsin).
 Having pursued a degree in engineering, he put his education to work in the Army Corps of Engineers.
 He was an officer and Veteran of World War I, and after the war continued his service in the Army Corps of Engineers.
 In World War II, Swenholt organized one of the first of the Engineer Regiments, a new type of combat engineer organization.
 At the war's conclusion Swenholt returned to the United States and retired from the Army.

 Family

 His father was Jonas Swenholt, who served in the Wisconsin State Assembly.

 Education

 He graduated from the University of Wisconsin-Madison in 1908 in engineering.
 Swenholt had played basketball at the University of Wisconsin-Madison, where he was named to the All Big Ten team.
 Swenholt, a forward on the basketball team, was elected captain for the 1907–1908 season of the Badger squad.
 He had tied with a teammate for the honor and the election was decided by a coin toss.
 He joined the National Guard.